pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 ### Tips

 1. To delete all instances of a particular Style Checker comment, select one, press Cmd+Shift+L to select all identical comments, and then press Delete.
-1. To delete all comments in the topic (Style Checker and otherwise), open Find and Replace, enable regex for Find, search for `<!-- .* -->`, and replace with nothing.
+1. To delete all comments in the topic (Style Checker and otherwise), open Find and Replace, enable regex for Find, search for `<!-- [^>]* --> `, and replace with nothing.
+Play it safe: go one by one instead of using Replace All.

 ## Update Style Checker